 In the enormous cities and communities, you can be surrounded by people all day but not share any personal connection with any of them.
 Yes as we all are aware and ironic as it is, one can be extremely lonely in a city.

 In consequence, environmental issues and destructive farming practices go overlooked for so long and people dont care because it doesn’t effect them directly, or at least won’t for a very long time.
-You can see developing countries like those in Asia beginning to make the same mistakes as western nations in treating the environment with a who gives a fuck attitude.
-We see this in Thailand for example, where the gorgeous landscapes and beaches are being trashed terribly as people there are going through the beginning stages of seduction through western amenities and technology that they are forgetting their connection to their land and community as a whole.
+You can see developing countries like those in Asia beginning to make the same mistakes as western nations in treating the environment with a extreme attitude of neglect.
+We see this in Thailand for example, where the gorgeous landscapes and beaches are being trashed terribly, as Thai’s are going through the beginning stages of seduction through western amenities and technology.
+Perhaps through this seduction, they are forgetting their connection to the land and sense of community as a whole.

 This was an enlightening read, I highly encourage those who are interested to get a copy of this book!